 One of the cool things you can do with advanced Twitter research, however, is the search for people by asking questions.
 Simply go to the bottom of the advanced search page and check the “question” box, and enter your question.

-This is a great Achilles heel for many people who say they do not have good results when using Twitter.
+This is a great Achilles heel for many people who say they fail at community building on Twitter.
 There is no magic number for the perfect number of tweets per day.
 However, Twitter is a constant flow of content movement, and it can get quite noisy, which means that if you’re just tweeting once or twice a day, your content will probably get lost in this fight.

 Engage with your followers